gardentropics

 It is taboo to take anything away from a sacred grove except photographs.
 Even a dead tree is not cleared- it will turn into humus in due course and replenish the soil.

 Leeches started affixing themselves to our feet!
 Our guide had carried a packet of salt, which he sprinkled on the leech.
 Soon it fell to the ground.
 In these jungles it is advised to apply neem oil to your foot before venturing.
 The leeches obviously hate the taste of the oil.
 You are also advised to wear sandals because leeches can get into your shoes and create havoc.
+The sacred groves have been protected and looked after by the local villagers since hundreds of years.
+They contain most of the native trees some of which are really old.
+New species of flora and fauna are constantly being discovered by scientists in these groves.
+In February this year, a mysterious frog which is seen only for 4 days in a year was discovered by scientists.

 The forest department also conserves the sacred groves.